-Lutein appears to protect the eyes from age-related disorders and enhance visual performance in healthy eyes.
+Lutein protects the eyes from age-related disorders and may enhance visual performance in healthy eyes.

 Lutein is a carotenoid compound found in a wide variety of plants.
 It supports eye health through: